Multi-linear Monogamy Relations for Three Qubit States

-Through simple computation, we have if $p_i>0,i=1,2,$ we have $sC(\rho_{ABC})<2.$\\
+Through simple computation, we have if $p_i>0,i=1,2,$ we have $MC(\rho_{ABC})<2.$\\

-The Lemma \ref{mulc} can be generalized to the three-qubit mixed states. \begin{theorem} Up to the local unitary transformations, the W state is the unique state that can reach the upper bound in terms of the function $sC(\cdot)$ for a three-qubit state.\\ \end{theorem} The proof of the Theorem \ref{mulcm} is placed in the APPENDIX \ref{C}.\\

-By the similar method, we can generalize the Theorem \ref{mulcm} to the monogamy relations in terms of EoF for a three-qubit pure state, then $MC(\ket{\psi})=0$ if and only if $\ket{\psi}$ can be represented as $\ket{\psi}=r_0\ket{000}+r_1\ket{111}$ up to local unitary operations when $0\le r_0,r_1\le 1.$ \end{theorem} The proof of Theorem \ref{6} is placed in the APPENDIX \ref{D}.\\ \begin{theorem} Up to the local unitary transformations, the W state is the unique state that can reach the upper bound in terms of the function $E(\rho_{AB})+E(\rho_{AC})+E(\rho_{BC})$ for a three-qubit state. \end{theorem} Theorem \ref{t5} can be proved in a similar process with the proof of theorem \ref{mulcm}.\\ Next we consider the multi-linear monogamy relations for the $n$-qubit W-class states.
+The Lemma \ref{mulc} can be generalized to the three-qubit mixed states. \begin{theorem} Up to the local unitary transformations, the W state is the unique state that can reach the upper bound in terms of the function $MC(\cdot)$ for a three-qubit mixed state.\\ \end{theorem} The proof of Theorem \ref{mulcm} is placed in the APPENDIX \ref{C}.\\ Next we present a necessary and sufficient condition when the function $MC(\cdot)$ attains the minimum 0. \begin{theorem} Assume $\ket{\psi}$ is a three-qubit pure state, then $MC(\ket{\psi})=0$ if and only if $\ket{\psi}$ can be represented as $\ket{\psi}=r_0\ket{000}+r_1\ket{111}$ up to local unitary operations when $0\le r_0,r_1\le 1.$ \end{theorem} The proof of Theorem \ref{6} is placed in the APPENDIX \ref{D}.\\ \begin{theorem} Up to the local unitary transformations, the W state is the unique state that can reach the upper bound in terms of the function $E(\rho_{AB})+E(\rho_{AC})+E(\rho_{BC})$ for a three-qubit mixed state. \end{theorem} Theorem \ref{t5} can be proved in a similar process with the proof of theorem \ref{mulcm}.\\ Next we consider the multi-linear monogamy relations for the $n$-qubit W-class states.
 These states were first proposed by \cite{Kim2008Entanglement} in order to study the monogamy relations in terms of convex roof extended negativity for higher dimensional systems. \begin{example}